SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 For example,
 instances of a user-defined class named ``MyClass`` have the type ``MyClass``.
-In addition to user-defined named types, the Swift Standard Library defines many commonly used named types, including those that represent arrays, dictionaries, and optional values.
+In addition to user-defined named types, the Swift standard library defines many commonly used named types, including those that represent arrays, dictionaries, and optional values.

-Data types that are normally considered basic or primitive in other languages--- such as types that represent numbers, characters, and strings--- are actually named types, defined and implemented in the Swift Standard Library using structures.
+Data types that are normally considered basic or primitive in other languages--- such as types that represent numbers, characters, and strings--- are actually named types, defined and implemented in the Swift standard library using structures.
 Because they are named types,
 you can extend their behavior to suit the needs of your program, using an extension declaration,